D-oro/hackernews/frontend/README.md

 ## Run the UI locally using the deployed API:
-This is only relevant if you have access to doro.codes@gmail.com
+you need a gcloud account to authenticate and deploy this project

 **Step 1)**  Authenticate by logging into gcloud